gdbecker/FrontendMentorProjects/countries/README.md

 ### Useful resources

-- [CSS Formatter](http://www.lonniebest.com/FormatCSS/) - I found this helpful site when I'm feeling lazy and don't want to format my CSS code, I can have this do it for me, especially putting everything in alphabetical order.
+- [Regex for adding commas to numbers](https://stackoverflow.com/questions/721304/insert-commas-into-number-string) - Thank goodness for StackOverflow especially in my regex situations.
+This was where I got help on the pattern to use when adding commas to numbers.
-- [Tailwind Grid](https://tailwindcss.com/docs/grid-template-columns) - Handy guide from Tailwind's docs about using grid-cols to structure content
+- [Tailwind Flexbox](https://tailwindcss.com/docs/flex) - Handy guide from Tailwind's docs about using flexbox, including flex columns and rows

 ## Author